rafaco/InAppDevTools/README.md

 - Our library is available at our [Bintray](https://bintray.com/rafaco/InAppDevTools/inappdevtools) repository and linked to [jCenter](https://bintray.com/bintray/jcenter?filterByPkgName=inappdevtools) (preconfigured)
 - Our plugin is available at [Gradle Plugin Portal](https://plugins.gradle.org/plugin/es.rafaco.inappdevtools) (preconfigured)
 - Our source repository is available at [GitHub](https://github.com/rafaco/InAppDevTools/) and you can download snapshots of every library version at [releases](https://github.com/rafaco/InAppDevTools/releases)
-~~- Our sample app will be available to download from [Google Play](https://play.google.com).~~
+- ~~Our sample app is be available to download from [Google Play](https://play.google.com).~~

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/rafaco/InAppDevTools/issues)

-I'm really looking forward to it!
-Report bugs, send me a feature request or just give me some feedback about what you like and what would you change.
+I'm really looking forward to create a small comunity around this library!
+You can use the [issues](https://github.com/rafaco/InAppDevTools/issues) tab to report bugs, request a feature or just to give me some feedback.
+Pull request are more than welcome.

 ## Apps using this library <a name="usages"/>
 - Your app linked here!
 Just ask me for it

 ## Thanks <a name="thanks"/>
-- To [whataa](https://github.com/whataa) for [pandora](https://github.com/whataa/pandora): library used for storage and view inspector.
+- To [@whataa](https://github.com/whataa) for [pandora](https://github.com/whataa/pandora): library used for storage and view inspector.
-- To [jgilfelt](https://github.com/jgilfelt) for [chuck](https://github.com/jgilfelt/chuck): library used for network inspector.
+- To [@jgilfelt](https://github.com/jgilfelt) for [chuck](https://github.com/jgilfelt/chuck): library used for network inspector.
-- To [alorma](https://github.com/alorma) for [timelineview](https://github.com/alorma/timelineview): library used at stacktrace.
+- To [@alorma](https://github.com/alorma) for [timelineview](https://github.com/alorma/timelineview): library used at stacktrace.
-- To [tiagohm](https://github.com/tiagohm) for [CodeView](https://github.com/tiagohm/CodeView): inspiration for my codeview.
+- To [@tiagohm](https://github.com/tiagohm) for [CodeView](https://github.com/tiagohm/CodeView): inspiration for my codeview.
-~~- To [kbiakov](https://github.com/kbiakov) for [CodeView-Android](https://github.com/kbiakov/CodeView-Android): library used to view source codes.~~
-- To [Zsolt Kocsi](https://github.com/zsoltk) for [paperwork](https://github.com/zsoltk/paperwork): inspiration for CompileConfig.
+- To [@Zsolt Kocsi](https://github.com/zsoltk) for [paperwork](https://github.com/zsoltk/paperwork): inspiration for CompileConfig.
-- To [valdesekamdem](https://github.com/valdesekamdem) for [MaterialDesign-Toast](https://github.com/valdesekamdem/MaterialDesign-Toast): inspiration for our CustomToast.
+- To [@valdesekamdem](https://github.com/valdesekamdem) for [MaterialDesign-Toast](https://github.com/valdesekamdem/MaterialDesign-Toast): inspiration for our CustomToast.
-- To [Wajahat Karim](https://github.com/wajahatkarim3) for [JCenter-Gradle-Scripts](https://github.com/wajahatkarim3/JCenter-Gradle-Scripts): used to publish into Bintray.
+- To [@Wajahat Karim](https://github.com/wajahatkarim3) for [JCenter-Gradle-Scripts](https://github.com/wajahatkarim3/JCenter-Gradle-Scripts): used to publish into Bintray.
 - //TODO: add com.github.anrwatchdog:anrwatchdog?
 - //TODO: add replacement for com.opencsv:opencsvallo